As part of our Green Traveller's Guide to Spain, here's our pick out of visitor attractions across the country.

 In the south of Salamanca close to La Alberca, the Natural Park of Las Batuecas and Sierra de Francia is part of the western foothills of the Central Mountain Range whose highest points (Pico La Hastiala and Peña de Francia) dominate the skyline.
 It's a mystically place contrasting deep canyons with flat plains, and is an important site of historic and artistic heritage, including Neolithic rock art (at La Batueca, Castañar, Caballos, Monedas and Risca), shrines and monasteries.
 The range of habitats are home to a variety of wildlife, including Iberian lynx and ibex, and a rich variety of birds, such as griffon and black vultures, Egyptian vultures, golden eagle, peregrine falcons, and eagle owl.
 The visitor centre is in Carretera Las Batuecas.
 More information: patrimonionatural.org and turismocastilla.com

-Sierra Norte Natural Park, Castile-La Mancha
+Sierra Norte Natural Park, Castilla-La Mancha

 Everything about the Sierra Norte Natural Park in Guadalajara is on a huge scale - the relief, the waterfalls, the biodiversity and the opportunities to explore this vast and rugged mountainous area.
-It's a designated natural park in the Castile-La Mancha area of Spain to the south of Madrid, rarely visited by anyone outside of Madrid, and yet it has so much to see and do.
+It's a designated natural park in the Castilla-La Mancha area of Spain to the south of Madrid, rarely visited by anyone outside of Madrid, and yet it has so much to see and do.
 For an in-depth information about the park, where to stay and eat nearby, see our feature article Hiking and Conservation in the Sierra Norte Natural Park.

-Black architecture villages, Castile-La Mancha
+Black architecture villages, Castilla-La Mancha

-The use of locally mined slate (in contrast to the terracotta and pale stone buildings typical of the area) meant that there are several villages in Castile-La Mancha known as black architecture villages, their unusual dark tones intriguing camouflaging the buildings with their surroundings.
+The use of locally mined slate (in contrast to the terracotta and pale stone buildings typical of the area) meant that there are several villages in Castilla-La Mancha known as black architecture villages, their unusual dark tones intriguing camouflaging the buildings with their surroundings.
 Just 50 kilometres from the city of Guadalajara, they're on the slopes of Mount Ocejón: those on the eastern slope are Retiendas, Campillejo, El Espinar, Roblelacasa, Campillo de Ranas, Robleluengo and Majaelrayo; those on the western slope are Almiruete, Palancares and Valverde de los Arroyos.
 At a push, they can all be visited in a day by car, but if you take your time, you can visit them at a more comfortable pace over several days, which will allow time to visit some of the other main attractions in the area, such as the ruins of the Cistercian monastery of Bonaval and the town of Cogolludo, with a notable Plaza Mayor and Ducal Palace. spain.info/en/region/guadalajara-province/

 Guadarrama National Park, Communidad de Madrid The fourth largest national park in Spain (covering nearly 34000 hectares), the Sierra de Guadarrama is just one hour by car from Madrid.
 Famous for providing the backdrop for countless films (as well as the landscape backgrounds of Velázquez's royal portraits), the terrain ranges from oak and pine groves and creeping juniper forests a lower areas, while higher up there are high-altitude pastures, wet meadows and small patches of birch and. yew.
 It's home to a remarkable range of biodiversity, including a variety of beautiful butterflies, more than 1,000 plant species, including 83 that are endemic, many mountain birds, such as the alpine accentor, wheatear, bluethroat and red rock thrush, endangered species such as the black vulture, imperial eagle and black stork, and nearly 60 species of mammals, including mountain goats, otters and a variety of bats. parquenacionalsierraguadarrama.es Chillida’s Wind Comb, San Sebastian, The Basque Country